 Seljalandsfoss is one of the most popular waterfalls in Iceland for 2 main reasons:

 - It is very easy to stop there from Road 1 (so often included on day trips from Reykjavik to Jokulsarlon for example)

 - It is the only one in Iceland where you can walk behind

 Although very touristic with big busses, I do recommend a stop on your Iceland road Trip.

 Foss in Icelandic means waterfall.
 You will see it at the end of many names.

-And "Seljaland" has something to do with word for "seller" or "selling land" so the combination can be interpreted in many different ways.
+And "Seljaland" has something to do with the word for "seller" or "selling land" so the combination of both can be interpreted in many different ways.

 It sure is not as poetic as Godafoss, the waterfall of the gods 🙂